Inputs

 Informing the value of an input as a parameter

 In pipeline executions, the interactive mode of terminal commands available with the STK CLI cannot be used.
 To execute a command, you must specify all the required parameters, including the inputs.
-To do this, you need to provide both the input and its corresponding value as parameters.

 Consider the following example, the snippet of a Plugin that has the following inputs:

-# Other Plugin infos.
+# Other Plugin information.

 # ...